dotnet/csharplang/proposals/function-pointers.md

 - Round tripping function pointer names, as well as parameter names, through metadata will require additional work.
 The function pointer type itself is natively supported by CLI but that does not include any names.
 This is not anticipated to be a big issue, just needs design work.
+- The address-of operator is limited to `static` methods in this proposal.
+It can be made to work with instance methods but the behavior can be confusing to developers.
+The `this` type becomes an explicit first parameter on the `funcptr` type.
+This means the behavior and usage would differ significantly from `delegate`.
+This extra confusion was the main reason it was not included in the design.

 ## Considerations